 - Rental contracts will be entered into with adults only, 18 or older, and 21 or older when beer/wine/liquor is served.

 - CCACC is tobacco-free.

-- Any items that require attachment to the walls and/ or fixtures may be affixed using blue painter’s tape with prior consent of the Event Coordinator.
+- Any items that require attachment to the walls and/ or fixtures may be affixed using low adhesive tape (blue painter’s tape) with prior consent of the Event Coordinator.
 Unapproved items will be removed.

 - Outdoor events require a special event application.

 - CCACC offers a list of approved caterers for your convenience.
 All contracts for food and beverage provisions are made by the client directly with the approved caterer.
-CCACC maintains all rights to provide coffee and refreshment break services.
+CCACC maintains all rights to provide coffee, hot tea & bottled water.
 All food and/or beverages served, offered and/or sold in any part of CCACC’s premises must be provided and served by an approved caterer.

 - Event Hosts are encouraged to use Chatham County vendors (florists, special event companies, tents, transportation, lighting, etc.).
 All vendors must have a valid license and/or proper permits to operate, all in good standing with Chatham County.
 See event resources.

 - CCACC staff reserves the right to enter any and all areas to enforce the rules and limit the number of people in the area.